abitofhelp/servicelib/health/README.md

 # Health Module
 The Health Module provides functionality for implementing health check endpoints in Go applications.
 It helps you create health check handlers for monitoring the health of your services and their dependencies.

+## Overview

+Brief description of the health and its purpose in the ServiceLib library.

 ## Features